-- 1. Make sure all occupants buckle their safety belts.
-For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter. - 2.
-Make sure the headlamps and electrical accessories are off.
+1. Make sure all occupants buckle their safety belts.
+For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter.

-If starting a vehicle with an automatic transaxle:

-• Make sure the parking brake is set.
+- 2. Make sure the headlamps and electrical accessories are off. - If starting a vehicle with an automatic transmission: - Make sure the parking brake is set.